Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

 \subsection{Experiment Results}

-Quantitative results are summarized in Tables \ref{Raw-BIPED2-UDED} and \ref{Raw-BRIND-NYU2C}, and representative qualitative predictions are visualized in Figure \ref{Compare}.
+Quantitative results are summarized in Tables \ref{HED-EES-BB} to \ref{EdgeNat-UN}, and representative qualitative predictions are visualized in Fig.\ref{fig:HEDEES} to \ref{fig:EdgeNat}.
+The best scores are marked in blue and the second best are marked in red.
 The proposed SWBCE loss consistently achieves comparable or superior quantitative performance across datasets and baselines, and produces notably more perceptual, cleaner, and crisper visual results compared to previous loss functions.